 - Cons: slow, very time consuming, high fees, unknown how the bidding will go, fraud concerns

 Using a Local Auction Service

-Auction houses are a good option if you’re selling a large collection that is very valuable.
+Auction houses are a good option if you’re selling a large and very valuable collection.
 Do note that this option will reduce your final payout because you have to factor in the house fees and commissions, which are most often in the 20% range.
-It is our experience unless your using a high end auction house that focuses on collectibles, the items don’t always get proper treatment either and things get lost or separated leading to lower prices.
-Additionally, very rare items are not identified as such (as auction houses are generalists not specialists) and sold for even pennies on the dollar.
+It is our experience unless you’re using a high-end auction house that focuses on collectibles, the items don’t always get proper treatment either and things get lost or separated leading to lower prices.
+Additionally, very rare items are not identified as such (as auction houses are generalists, not specialists) and sold for even pennies on the dollar.

 Selling to a Toy Dealer Directly